carlosrodfern/rpmseclint/README.md

 git+[GIT REPO URL]#[TAG]
 ```

-And `Source0:` must be the tar representing the git repo.
+And `Source0:` must be the tar containing the source represented in the git repo.

 For example: